 Invent Your Own Mad Men Drinking Game: I would say “drink every time they drink,” but I care about your livers too much, gentle readers, to suggest that.
 How about drink every third time someone on screen drinks (trust me, this will still get you loaded, er, so I’ve heard), or just drink every time Don lies about his past or every time something sexist happens.
 Bottoms up!

 Use Betty Draper Francis’ Season 5 Fat Suit For Extra Seating: You saw how cushy and well padded January Jones was so you just know that fat suit would be comfortable to recline on if more guests show up at the last minute.
 Also, her prosthetic chins would be great coasters.

 Decor: Even if you don’t have a perfect Danish Modern credenza or a conversation pit in your living room, there’s still time to dress up the pad!
 Never underestimate the impact some floor pillows and a little throw shag carpeting can bring to a room.

-Try And Figure Out Whatever Happened To Gay Sal: We’re getting closer and closer to the Stonewall Riots in 1969… I’m just saying, do you think we’ll see him on the streets with his fellow, newly liberated gay brethren in a couple more seasons?
+Try And Figure Out Whatever Happened To Gay Sal: We’re getting closer and closer to the Stonewall Riots in 1969… I’m just saying, do you think we’ll see him on the streets with his fellow, newly liberated gay brethren?